tas-mac/aks-aspnet-sqldb-rest/workshop.md

     Copy the SQL Server database connection string under the **ADO.NET** tab.
 In the connection string, remove the listener port address including the 'comma' (**,1433**) before saving this string in a file.
 If the **comma** and the port number are present in the connection string then application deployments will **fail**.
 We will need the SQL Server db connection string in the next sections to configure the SQL Server database for the Claims API microservice.

-### B. Provision a Linux CentOS VM on Azure
-**Approx. time to complete this section: 45 Minutes**

-The following tools (binaries) will be installed on the Linux VM (~ Bastion Host).

-- Azure DevOps (VSTS) build agent (docker container).
-The build container will be used for running application and container builds.
-- Azure CLI 2.0 client.
-Azure CLI will be used to administer and manage all Azure resources including the AKS cluster resources.
-- Git client.
-The Git client will be used to clone this GitHub repository and then push source code changes to the forked repository.
-- .NET Core SDK.
-This SDK will be used to build and test the microservice application locally.
-- Kubernetes CLI (`kubectl`).
-This CLI will be used for managing and introspecting the current state of resources deployed on the Kubernetes (AKS) cluster.
-- Helm CLI (`helm`).
-Helm is a package manager for Kubernetes and will be used to manage and monitor the lifecyle of application deployments on AKS.
-- Istio CLI (`istioctl`).
-[Istio](https://istio.io/docs/concepts/what-is-istio/) reduces complexity of managing microservice deployments by providing a uniform way to secure, connect, control and manage microservices.
-- Docker engine and client.
-Docker engine will be used to run the Azure DevOps build agent.
-It will also be used to build and run the Claims API microservice container locally.

-Follow the steps below to create the Bastion host (Linux VM) and install pre-requisite software on this VM.

 1. Fork this [GitHub repository](https://github.com/tas-mac/aks-aspnet-sqldb-rest) to **your** GitHub account.